Updated: 11/24/20 | November 24th, 2020

-But the areas of Surrey Hills and Newtown further out from the city center, with their cool cafés, trendy bars, and small, indie basement clubs (like the Tokyo Sing-Song bar) are also accessible and mostly gay-friendly areas with plenty of drag and cabaret shows on offer each weekend.
+But the areas of Surrey Hills and Newtown further out from the city center, with their cool cafés, trendy bars, and small, indie basement clubs (like the Imperial Erskineville pub), are also accessible and mostly gay-friendly areas with plenty of drag and cabaret shows on offer each weekend.

-When to visit: Sydney’s annual Pride takes shape in the form of Mardi Gras (February/March).
+When to visit: Sydney’s annual Pride takes the form of Mardi Gras (February/March).
 It’s one of the world’s largest Pride parades and features weeks of events and parties.
 It’s a colorful event, with crowds that fill the streets and parks of Sydney all day and night.

 Here’s the thing: just about any city in the world can be a “gay hot spot” — it’s always a matter of knowing where is safe and how to meet locals.
 Planning your visit around LGBTQ events — from film festivals and Pride parades to political activist seminars — is a pretty solid way to make any holiday that much more gay.